Assugeni/milestone-projectOne/README.md

 my coding skills, and a contact form.

 Demo
-A live demo can be found at https://code-institute-solutions.github.io/StudentExampleProjectGradeThree.
+A live demo can be found at

-UX
 My goal in the design was to make information accessible on the site, while striving for a minimalist design.

 Technologies